shonker/tarkov-api/README.md

 # Tarkov API (PHP)

+> ⚠️ You will 100% get banned for using the bot code in the bot folder if you don't know what you're doing...
+Try understand the code first.

 There's no documentation with this, if BGS don't start banning I might improve it and provide documentation.
 To use this you must know how to include PHP packages into your library via composer, and then checkout bin/app for examples.
 A lot is hardcoded (like roubles and such) for my own use...
 Again if no bans are triggered I might generalise and improve this.
 For now it's for education purposes...
 Good luck.

 - Requirement: PHP 7.3+